Quantum Circuit Completeness: Extensions and Simplifications: Quantum circuits with discard for completely positive map

 \section{Quantum circuits with discard for completely positive map}

 The last extension considered in this paper is the addition of a discard operator which consists in tracing out qubits.
 Contrary to quantum circuits with ancillae, any qubit can be discarded whatever its state is.
-Discarding a qubit is depicted as follows: $\gdiscard$.
+Discarding a qubit is depicted by $\gdiscard$.